I'm a

 Learn about metals in your water.

 If you have discoloured water, turn on (flush) your outside tap for about 10-15 minutes to clear your private water pipes.
 Use the hose tap closest to the water meter.
 Don't use any water in the house while you do this.
+The average cost for a residential property running water for 15 minutes is approximately $1.91.

 If the problem remains, please report your fault to us.